Saqui12/tp-final-nivel3-nunez-manuel/README.md

 Currently not under active development, as the focus has shifted to more modern technologies (.NET Core, Clean Architecture).

 ## Purpose
-This project represents my first hands-on experience with web development, laying the foundation for my later specialization in modern architectures and RESTful API development.
+This project represents my first hands-on experience with web development, laying the foundation for my later specialization in modern web development.

 ## Note
-I am currently focused on backend development using modern technologies like .NET Core, Entity Framework Core, and Clean Architecture patterns.
+I am currently focused on backend development using modern technologies like .NET Core and React.

 ---